Published By Janet Gershen-Siegel at May 27th, 2018

 Non-Reporting Trade Accounts can also be helpful.
 While you do want trade accounts to report to at the very least one of the CRAs, a trade account which does not report can yet be of some value.

-Once there are 5 to 8 or more vendor trade accounts reporting to at least one of the CRAs, then move onto the retail credit tier.
-These are businesses which include Office Depot and Staples.
-These companies are more likely to have items you need.
+Once there are 3 or more vendor trade accounts reporting to at least one of the CRAs, then move onto retail credit.
+Use the company’s EIN on these credit applications.

-Are there 8 to 10 accounts reporting?
-Then move to the fleet credit tier.
-These are businesses such as BP and Conoco.
-Use this credit to buy, repair, and maintain vehicles.
-Make certain to apply using the business’s EIN.
+Are there more accounts reporting?
+Then move to fleet credit.
+Use this credit to buy fuel, and to repair and maintain vehicles.
+Make certain to apply using the EIN.

 Learn more here and get started toward growing company credit.

 Have you been responsibly managing the credit you’ve gotten up to this point?
-Then progress to the cash credit tier.
+Then progress to more universal cash credit.
 These are service providers such as Visa and MasterCard.
 Keep your SSN off these applications; use your EIN instead.

 Know what is happening with your credit.
 Make certain it is being reported and address any mistakes as soon as possible.
-Get in the habit of checking credit reports and digging into the particulars, and not just the scores.
+Get in the habit of checking credit reports.
+Dig into the particulars, not just the scores.

 Update the details if there are inaccuracies or the information is incomplete.
 At D&B, you can do this at: https://iupdate.dnb.com/iUpdate/viewiUpdateHome.htm.
 For Experian, go here: www.experian.com/small-business/business-credit-information.jsp.
 And for Equifax, go here: www.equifax.com/business/small-business.